logankrieger317/SalesSage/README.md

 ## 1. Employee Scheduling

-Sales Sage offers a powerful employee scheduling system that allows you to efficiently manage your workforce.
-Key features include:
+Sales Sage will offer a powerful employee scheduling system that allows you to efficiently manage your workforce.
+Key features will include:

 - Create and manage employee schedules with ease.
 - Assign shifts and track employee availability.